aarya-bhatia/irc/Notes.md

 ### Checkpoint #1

 - Implement a single IRC server that communicates asynchronously with clients using the epoll api
-- Implement the data structures to associate the connections with user data in the server
+- Implement the data structures to associate the sock_to_user_map with user data in the server
 - Implement simple CLI client that can communicate messages from user to server
 - Start the server with a configuration file that specifies the hostname and ports to be used